etmendz/Mendz.ETL/README.md

 - JoinRoute(), which joins multiple sources and routes the result via mapper to target.
 - JoinSplitRoute(), which joins multiple sources and routes the result to multiple mapper/target pairs.

-The Router is provided as an initial convenience.
 The ingredients you create using Mendz.ETL can be easily put together and executed through the existing Router methods.
-However, you can also create your own "router" methods to satisfy new and unique requirements in your ETL solutions.
+However, you can also create your own "router methods" to satisfy new and unique requirements in your ETL solutions.
 ## What is Mendz.ETL for?
 Mendz.ETL is a foundational library of APIs that can be used to create custom/proprietary ETL products and their SDKs.